prinnevald/project-ideas/README.md

 - [ ] NUTyperacer - Typeracer just fell, might as well write my own.
 And it would work from terminal :)
 - [ ] Fix the Impressive
 - [ ] OS or JVM like machine for game development (for gamers)
+- [ ] Tamagochi from terminal (Open a new terminal window and the tamagochi in ASCII-art will do some interesting things.
+You can also make him make reminders, do some actions for you, warn you about some possible mistakes, etc. And fully animated.
+And in FP-language!)

 ## Web
 - [ ] :space_invader: Site for ACM SC